bragewiseth/MachineLearningProjects/README.md

 # FYS-STK3155 Projects
-This repo is a collection of projects in FYS-STK3155
+This repository is a collection of projects in FYS-STK 3155/4155 Applied Data Analysis and Machine Learning at the University of Oslo

 ## ⚠️ IMPORTANT
 For our projects we use the local python package